-1Following the rules of the well-known children's game, we attempt to do exactly as 'Simon says' in this paper.
+$^{^1{\}rm Following}$ the rules of the well-known children's game, we attempt to do exactly as 'Simon says' in this paper.

-Despite the fact that these models were proposed several decades ago, and despite more and more behavioral evidence that central assumptions of the utility maximizing framework seem to be violated in reality (see Bettman et al. 1991 for a review of consumer decision making), most empirical applications of non-compensatory models stem only from the last decade.
+Notice that all of these choice rules are non-compensatory, i.e. a "bad" value for one attribute may be enough for not choosing a particular product, irrespective on how good it may be on other attributes.
+Thus, these decision rules tremendously simplify the decision process, as the decision maker does not have to evaluate any tradeoffs between attributes.
+Despite the fact that these models were proposed several decades ago, and despite more and more behavioral evidence that central assumptions of the utility maximizing framework seem to be violated in reality (see Bettman et al. 1991 for a review of consumer decision making), most empirical applications of non-compensatory models stem only from the last decade (but see Fader and McAllister 1990).

 Several of these applications have extended the linear utility framework to be able to capture screening rules based on these simplified rules (e.g., Swait 2001; Elrod et al. 2004), while others have directly modeled the simplified rules (see Gilbride and Allenby 2004 and Jedidi and Kohli 2005 for the conjunctive and disjunctive rules, Kohli and Jedidi 2007 for the lexicographic rule, and Gilbride and Allenby 2006 for elimination by aspects).
-However, note that these simplified choice rules (1) assume that the decision maker knows the values of at least one attribute for all alternatives and (2) that the conjunctive and disjunctive rule only result in a set of acceptable set of products.
+However, note that these simplified choice rules (1) assume that the decision maker knows the values of at least one attribute for all alternatives and (2) that the conjunctive and disjunctive rules only result in a set of acceptable set of products.
 Thus, the disjunctive and conjunctive rules so far have either been used to predict a whole set (acceptable MBA candidates, Jedidi and Kohli 2005) or are followed by or combined with a compensatory choice rule (Swait 2001; Elrod et al. 2004; Gilbride and Allenby 2004).